AlaaAlsultani/CS3100/Assignment1/README.md

 ### Deliverables and due date

-You only need to submit your version of stack.c to Canvas by the due date.
+You only need to submit your version of `stack.c` to Canvas by the due date.

 This project must be done alone.
 Note that it is always OK to talk to others about your code, as well as help them debug their code.
 Copying code, however, is considered cheating.
 Don't do it!
 How will you learn that way?
 Read this for more info on what is OK and is not.
 Include comments in the header section of your program that indicates who you spoke with and the general topic of the conversation.
 Similar to a citation in a paper, this will prevent you from being accused of cheating should very similar methods, names, etc. be used in your programs.

-The following is the zip file of "runValgrind.sh," "main.c," "stack.h," and "makefile."
-Assignment1.zip
+The following is the zip file of `runValgrind.sh`, `main.c`, `stack.h`, and `Makefile` called Assignment1.zip

 Be aware that you can use any environment to develop this project, but that the target machine is a Debian based Linux virtual machine.